karim-abdel/karim-abdel.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I started to work on Goal Misgeneralization in RL with Usman Anwar at Kruger AI Safety Lab at the University of Cambridge.
+I started to work on Goal Misgeneralization in RL with Usman Anwar at Krueger AI Safety Lab at the University of Cambridge.